ShaonMajumder/cors/README.md

-# ShaonMajumder CORS (Cross-Origin Resource Sharing) Laravel Package
+# CORS (Cross-Origin Resource Sharing) Laravel Package
 A Laravel package to handle Cross-Origin Resource Sharing (CORS) requests in Laravel applications.
 This package provides a middleware to manage CORS headers for your routes, making it easy to configure and use CORS in your Laravel project.

 ## Installation